 Customizable based on:

 Petco can be a great store, but Chewy wins this comparison.
-The wide range of products, easy-to-understand pricing structure, and overall user experience turned me into a Chewy fan.
+The wider range of products, easy-to-understand pricing structure, and overall user experience turned me into a Chewy fan.

-The two online stores have a similar interface and offer roughly the same products, but there are differences between the type of services they offer, prices, and brand selection.
+No. The 2 online stores have a similar interface and offer roughly the same products, but there are differences between the type of services each offers, prices, and brand selection.
 In general, Chewy is a bit cheaper than Petco and has a wider offer, with a more extensive list of brands.

 No. Petco is PetSmart’s direct competitor (together with Chewy) and has a rather similar offer (pet food supplies, accessories, and services).
 You can order from its online store, and Petco also has over 1,500 brick-and-mortar locations across the US, Mexico, and Puerto Rico, including 100+ in-store veterinary hospitals.